oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 5.3 Entity Relationship Diagrams

 JADN type definitions have a Graphical Representation similar to ERDs used in database design.
-There are two differences:
+The differences are:

 1. The only entity type in a relational database is the Table, while JADN entity types are Choice, Array, Map, and Record.
 Entity types are specified at the top of the entity along with name, e.g., "Customer = Record"